John Pocklington (MP): Sherlock v Annesley

-Pocklington's contentment with his life in Ireland was shattered when a seemingly routine lawsuit, Sherlock v Annesley, where two cousins disputed the right to the possession of certain lands in County Kildare, created a major crisis in Government: in Pocklington's own memorable phrase: "a flame burst forth and the country's last resentment fell upon us (the Barons)".
+Pocklington's contentment with his life in Ireland was shattered when a seemingly routine lawsuit, Sherlock v Annesley, where two cousins disputed the right to the possession of certain lands in County Kildare, created a major crisis in government: in Pocklington's own memorable phrase: "a flame burst forth and the country's last resentment fell upon us (the Barons)".
 By bringing separate appeals to the Irish and the British House of Lords, the litigants reopened an old dispute as to which House was the final court of appeal for Ireland.
 The two Houses issued contradictory orders to the Barons of the Irish Exchequer – Gilbert, Pocklington and Sir John St Leger – who felt obliged to implement the British decree.
 They were summoned by the Irish House of Lords to explain their conduct, and after an impassioned hearing they were committed to the custody of Black Rod for contempt of Parliament.
 Pocklington, who has been described as "something of a prig", with a habit of irritating his listeners by delivering pompous lectures, is unlikely to have made a good impression on the Lords.
 He was in custody for three months, which may have contributed to his later ill health.
-The British Parliament responded by passing the Declaratory Act of 1719 (popularly known as the "sixth of George I") removing the Irish House of Lords' right to hear judicial appeals: this inflamed the public mood of anger and bitterness even further, and Pocklington and his colleagues were viciously insulted.
+The British Parliament responded by passing the Declaratory Act 1719 (popularly known as the "sixth of George I") removing the Irish House of Lords' right to hear judicial appeals: this inflamed the public mood of anger and bitterness even further, and Pocklington and his colleagues were viciously insulted.